Review: Better call Paul – how a Belfast lawyer became a Hollywood hero

 As the newspapers fade away, Tweed is turning his focus on the new digital world of of Twitter and Facebook and the platforms which exploit section 230 of the Communications Decency Act, a US law passed in 1996 that grants these companies immunity from being held liable for ‘third-party’ content – unlike traditional publishers.
 It is a ridiculous state of affairs that the Belfast lawyer campaigns against.

-But knee-jerk tweeters can still find themselves on the receiving end of a Tweed action, as Dr Christian Jessen found out when he responded to an email demanding that a defamatory tweet about Arlene Foster with “LOL”.
+But knee-jerk tweeters can still find themselves on the receiving end of a Tweed action, as Dr Christian Jessen found out when he responded to an email demanding the retraction of a defamatory tweet about Arlene Foster with “LOL”.
 A Belfast court subsequently awarded Ms Foster £100,000, allowing her lawyer to dryly observe: “He’s not laughing now.”

 This book is not just a memoir; the author looks forward to a rapidly changing media scene in which AI and the big tech companies present new challenges to people wishing to preserve their privacy and reputation.